create3000/x_ite/docs/_posts/reference/scene-services.md

 #### **protos**: ProtoDeclarationArray

 A reference to the ProtoDeclarationArray object used by this execution context.
-This property is read only.
+This property is read-only.

 #### **externprotos**: ExternProtoDeclarationArray

 A reference to the ExternProtoDeclarationArray object used by this execution context.
-This property is read only.
+This property is read-only.

 #### **routes**: RouteArray

 A reference to the RouteArray object used by this execution context.
-This property is read only.
+This property is read-only.

 ### Methods